 The speaker is surrounded by a matte grill (available in white and black) save for a plastic stripe down along the back where the Ethernet input exists.
 The Ethernet port is provided just in case you prefer to hardwire the speaker instead of using the WiFi.

 If you use sensitive words that you do not want to pronounce in public, the speaker comes with touch-sensitive controls situated on the top panel.
-You can use these controls to turn the microphone or control volume on and off.
+You can use these controls to turn the microphone or volume on and off.

 The plastic finish gives it a gorgeous expensive look and blends perfectly well with the bookshelf, bathroom, kitchen counter, and many more home and office spaces.
 Also, even though the speaker is not waterproof, it is humidity resistant.